| CAMELot sample session

 during the run or after stopping the CA Engine execution, according to

+the user’s request.
 The user may close the

 Simulation Window and terminate the CA Engine execution by selecting